kennylouie/dotfiles/README.md

 The vimrc generated from my script will have a customized netrw functionality similar to nerdtree.
 This was adapted from a blog post by George Orbo.

-The swp, backup, and undo files will be stored in $HOME/.vim/.swp $HOME/.vim/.backup and $HOME/.vim/.undo directories respectively.

 ```
 Leader + f
 ```